Health Insurance for Low-Income Families: 2026 Guide Skip to main content

 How to Apply in 3 Steps

 1. Visit Healthcare.gov: This is the "Front Door."
-Even if your state
+Even if your state has its own exchange, this site will redirect you.

 2. Verify Your Income: Use your 2026 projected income (Adjusted Gross Income), not last year’s.